apify/apify-docs/docs/storage/key_value_store.md

 The key-value store is simple storage that can be used for string or file ([buffer](https://nodejs.org/api/buffer.html)) records.

+## Adding data
+Can add data, but only possible from API with the PUT items endpoint

 ## [](#basic-usage)Basic usage

 Each actor run is assigned its own key-value store containing its input and possibly output.
 The ID of this key-value store is available under `run.defaultKeyValueStoreId`.